Pink Cake Pops

 We recently had a family get together and I was bummed out that I didn’t have the chance to make a single cake.
 It was super weird having someone else make dessert for a change.
 I’m so used to my own desserts by now.
 Running this blog requires me to bake…a LOT.
 If you come over to my home there will be dessert.
 You could literally come any day of the week and I’d have something sweet to serve you.
 Go on, I dare you.

 Recently I wanted to try something new that I could add to my repertoire.
 I always want to prove myself as an all-rounder.
 That’s also the reason I plan on adding some savory dishes to the site the coming weeks.
 Stay tuned for more baked (and cooked) bliss!

 But now finally to our cake pops.
 I included vital tips and information in the recipe and in the notes that you need to follow to ensure your cake pops will not fall off the stick or get cracks or other sorts of ‘cake pop injuries’.
-If you stick to the instructions, you will be fine.
 If you have any questions feel free to ask them in the comment section, I’m happy to help.

 - 125g flour (1 cup)